ShaneCurcuru/theapacheway.com/_mottos/community-over-code.md

 Obviously, the code needs to be useful; that's what makes it worthwhile to work on over time.
 But while the best code around right now may turn into a tool that everyone uses today, the best community around will create and maintain a project that everyone helps build and improve for the long term.

-_Community Over Code_ is a way of encouraging long-term collaborative and stable projects that have a robust enough set of people working on them to be productively self-governing of the community while they continue to maintain the code.
+_Community Over Code_ is a way of encouraging long-term collaborative and stable projects that have a robust enough set of people working on them to be productively self-governing of the community while they continue to maintain the code.  *[Community Over Code](https://communityovercode.org/) is also the new name for our [ApacheCon conference](https://communityovercode.org/)!*

 ## What this means in practice